Cookiesworld/cookiesworld.github.io/_posts/2004-02-11-wildflower.markdown

 ## Technology

-Due to the limited amount of time and money for development, I chose to use a Rapid Appication Developmet tool, as this would quickly facilitate a solution to the Horticultural Societies requirments.
+Due to the limited amount of time and money for development, I chose to use a Rapid Application Development tool, as this would quickly facilitate a solution to the Horticultural Societies requirements.

 Microsoft Visual Basic was chosen as the technology to create the user interface.
-Reports were created using Crystal Reports reporting tools, this enabled high quality presentaition of information fromthe database system.
+Reports were created using Crystal Reports reporting tools, this enabled high quality presentation of information from the database system.

 ![Screen Shot of Main Menu](/assets/images/wildflower/mainmenu.jpg)
 ![Screen shot of Pre Show Options](/assets/images/wildflower/preshowtasks.jpg)